It is found in large amounts in vegetable oils and small parts in various other foods.

-In fact, linoleic acid may be the most widely studied weight loss supplement in the world.
+Linoleic acid may be the most widely studied weight loss supplement globally.

-Many of the studies are so-called randomized controlled trials, the gold standard of scientific experimentation in humans.
+Many studies are so-called randomized controlled trials, the gold standard of scientific experimentation in humans.

 Some studies have shown that linoleic acid can cause significant fat loss in humans.

-It has also been shown to improve body composition, with a reduction in body fat and sometimes increased muscle mass.
+It has also been shown to improve body composition, reducing body fat and sometimes increasing muscle mass.

-But before you start jumping up and down with excitement, keep in mind that many other studies show no effect at all.
+But before you start jumping up and down with excitement, keep in mind that many other studies show no effect.

 Health benefits of linoleic acid

-In nature, linoleic acid is mainly found in the fatty meat and dairy products of ruminant animals.
+In nature, linoleic acid is mainly found in ruminant animals’ fatty meat and dairy products.

-This may have something to do with LA or other protective components in grass-fed animal products, such as vitamin K2.
+This may do with LA or other protective components in grass-fed animal products, such as vitamin K2.

-Of course, grass-fed beef and dairy are healthy for a number of other reasons, so it’s a good idea to consume them regularly.
+Of course, grass-fed beef and dairy are healthy for several other reasons, so it’s good to consume them regularly.